 My number one tip for juicy chicken is to use a meat thermometer with a probe.
 It’s impossible to know exactly when thickest part of the chicken is cooked unless you use a thermometer.

 This Taylor thermometer allows you to place the wired probe in the chicken before putting it in the oven.
-The probe needs to be placed into the center of the chicken breast at its thickest part.
+The probe needs to be placed into the chicken breast at its thickest part.
 The probe stays in the chicken during baking and the read out device sits outside on the counter.
 This allows you to see the exact temp as it cooks.

 You can also set the target temperature and the device will beep when it’s ready.
 This feature allows you to multi-task without worrying about watching the thermometer.